-In the time of COVID-19, it has been restaurants morphing to more grocery-like businesses.
+In the early days of COVID-19, restaurants morphed to more grocery-like businesses.
 With in-house dining closed and tables and chairs removed, restaurants became take-out and delivery establishments overnight.
 Through their channels of distribution from foodservice to local farms, restaurants have begun selling their raw inventory, ingredients, and bottles of wine.
 Some have also been selling staples that have been in short supply, such as toilet paper, soap, and hand sanitizer.

 Survival of the fittest